buildsi/build-si-modeling/outline.md

 *From [Environments](https://spack.readthedocs.io/en/latest/environments.html):*
 > An environment is used to group together a set of specs for the purpose of building, rebuilding and deploying in a coherent fashion.

-* A *spack environment*
+* A *spack environment* is currently used to compose [*build plans*](#build-plan) (not phases), re-concretizing whenever the environment is deployed.
 * What are they?
   * How/Can these be serialized?
   * How do these differ from (spack) modules?
+  * How do these relate to spack stacks?
+    * I believe spack stacks, environments, modules, and `package.py` files can be considered instances of the same basic idea.
 * Shell session?
-* Shared env vars with common parent process?
+Shared env vars with common parent process?
+  * Enabling env var inheritance is currently a spack command-line option, which does not affect the result of concretization.
+  * If this is necessary for some use case, it would be good to consider whether that use case can be converted into a [*build system*](#build-system).
+See [environment modifications](#environment-modifications).

 ## Package Developer Concepts